19hours/sg-statutes/Acts/Sale of Food Act.md

 ### Direction to impose movement controls

-10E\.—(1) The Authority may give a direction in subsection (2) if it reasonably suspects (whether or not from the report of an authorised analyst or authorised officer) —
+10E\.—(1) The Director-General may give a direction in subsection (2) if the Director-General reasonably suspects (whether or not from the report of an authorised analyst or authorised officer) —

 (a) that food or any thing that may become food, or a food contact article, does not comply with an applicable requirement of this Act; or

 (b) the existence of a hazard or a source of contamination that may affect food or any thing that may become food.

+[Act 11 of 2019 wef 01/04/2019]

 (2) The direction may impose movement or related controls to determine, minimise, manage, or control the risk to human life or public health created by the suspected non‑compliance or suspected existence of the hazard or the source of contamination.